Multilingual Learners (MLL)

-Welcome to the English Language Learners page!
-Our ELL teachers and educational assistants serve students from Asia, Africa, North America, South America and Central America.
-There are more than 15 languages spoken by students and their families at Linwood Monroe Arts +.
+Welcome to the Multi Language Learners page (formerly ELL or ESL)!
+Our MLL teachers and educational assistants serve students from Asia, Africa, North America, South America and Central America.
+There are more than 26 languages spoken by students and their families at Global Arts Plus.
 Many of our students have fluency in two, three and even four languages.
 We are proud our diverse community of language learners!

-What is the goal of the ELL program at LMAP?
+What is the goal of the MLL program at Global Arts Plus?

 How do we work toward this goal?

-ELL teachers support and instruct ELL students using the following models and programs at Linwood Monroe Arts +:
+MLL teachers support and instruct MLL students using the following models and programs at Global Arts Plus:

 - Language Academy: Students in grades 1-8 who are new to the country and need intensive English Language Development qualify for the Language Academy program.
 ELL students in the Language Academy class are integrated into the school and larger community, giving them daily interaction with their native-English-speaking peers to build language skills both academically and socially.
 The Language Academy class is taught collaboratively by the mainstream grade level teacher and the ELL teacher.
 Both teachers plan lessons in a collaboration, thereby providing differentiated instruction targeted to the specific needs of newcomer students.
 This intensive collaborative program helps students rapidly develop the English language skills necessary for academic success.

 - Language support through content: Many ELL students receive English language instruction during reader’s workshop, writer’s workshop, science rotation, and/or math.
 ELL teachers create and teach lessons that target content level standards as well as English language objectives during content area instruction.
 ELL teachers work collaboratively with classroom teachers to provide small group support and instruction to ELL learners.